M1 (İzmir Metro): Üçyol to Fahrettin Altay section (2005–2014)

-Evka 3 to Bornova Merkez section (2007–present)
+Bornova to Bornova Merkez section (2007–present)

 Work on the Bornova–Bornova Merkez extension on the M1's eastern axis started in 2007.
 However, the section between Evka 3 and Bornova Merkez stations was delayed after the contractor company refused to do construction drawings.
 Constructing the section would have risked building damage as it was discovered during excavations that the soil contained clay and sand.
 The construction was fully stopped in 2008 after the contractor could not finish the extension and requested an additional year, which was rejected.
 A new tender was issued in October 2009 to finish the remaining work.
 However, that tender was cancelled by the Public Procurement Authority.

 A third tender was made in April 2010, but it was cancelled by the municipality after the court reverted the cancellation of the second tender.
 The municipality signed an agreement with the winner of the second tender but the agreement was reverted after the high court reversed the decision of lower court about the second tender.
 A fourth tender was issued in August 2010 and construction started in September.
 Test drives started on 20 March 2012 for the 2.6 km section to Evka 3.
 Evka 3 and Ege University stations began service on 30 March 2012.

+Fahrettin Altay to Narlıdere Kaymakamlık section (2018–2024)

+Works on the 7.2 km Fahrettin Altay–Narlıdere Kaymakamlık extension to the west began on 9 June 2018 at a cost of €287 million.
+There are seven stations built for the extension: Balçova, Çağdaş, Dokuz Eylül Üniversitesi Hastanesi, Güzel Sanatlar, Narlıdere İtfaiye, 100.
+Yıl Cumhuriyet Şehitlik, and Narlıdere Kaymakamlık.
+Two other stations that were originally planned to be built in the west direction, were removed from the project, as it was predicted that the number of passengers would be insufficient.
+The first six stations on the extension were completed on 24 February 2024, with the last station, Kaymakamlık, opening its doors on 4 March 2024.